 Discover the inner workings of a rehabilitation centre on the island of Borneo.
-Pick the programme that best suits your curriculum needs and take your students to delve into world of exploration and experience.
+Pick the programme that best suits your curriculum needs and allow your students to delve into a world of exploration and experience.

-Real animals, real observations, real experimentation, real discussions enrich the students’ knowledge in the subject, and the development and understanding of the application of science.
+Real animals, real observations, real experimentation and real discussions enrich the students’ scientific knowledge, as well as the development and understanding of the application of science.

-Students are able to feel the passion and ask the toughest question as they meet the researchers and experts who work in the field day by day.
+Students develop a passion for science and environmental conservation, leading them to ask tough questions as they meet the researchers and experts who work in the field day by day.

-By meeting and forming bonds with the endangered animals and human stakeholders, qualitative reflection and discussion is colourfully brought to life in front of the students’ eyes.
+By meeting and forming bonds with endangered animals and human stakeholders, qualitative reflection and discussion are colourfully brought to life in front of the students’ eyes.

-Living and breathing the connection between environment protection and human development leads to an acceleration in learning and the synthesis of complex global relationships.
-This is higher order learning that equips students for future learning, the ability to analyze problems and the formation of individual thoughts and believes.
+Witnessing the connection between environmental protection and human development first-hand leads to an acceleration in learning and the synthesis of complex global relationships.
+This is higher order learning that equips students for future learning, the ability to analyze problems and the formation of individual thoughts and beliefs.

-By having impacts on many levels and the occasion to discuss it, students can relate small impacts to larger global issues and applications.
-This can be useful in their personal or professional life thereby preparing them as global citizens in a world full of new challenges.
+Students can apply the knowledge that they’ve learnt and the impacts they’ve made in their everyday lives.
+They’ll also discover and understand the relationship between the impacts they’ve made and global issues faced by society.
+This can be useful in their personal or professional life, thereby preparing them as global citizens in a world full of ever-evolving challenges.

-APE Malaysia has presented talks during 2019 TEDxUSCI University (Malaysia), 2018 Orangutan SSP Husbandry Workshop (USA) and 2017 Heart Of Borneo Conference (Malaysia) as well as an interview with What Does The Giraffe Say Media in 2020.
+APE Malaysia has delivered talks during 2019 TEDxUSCI University (Malaysia), 2018 Orangutan SSP Husbandry Workshop (USA) and 2017 Heart Of Borneo Conference (Malaysia), as well as taken part in an interview with What Does The Giraffe Say Media in 2020.